emilyycaii/CSE-110-Lab-1/index.md

 Hi everyone!
 My name is Emily Cai.
 This is me:

 <picture>
   <img src="IMG_5477.jpg" alt="picture of me" width="300">
 </picture>

 I am a third year, first year transfer computer science major in Sixth College.
-I born in Taishan, Guangdong, China, but I have lived in San Francisco all my life.
+I am currently 21 years old.
+I am born in Taishan, Guangdong, China, but I have lived in San Francisco all my life.
 I will introduce myself more in the following page:

 **Navigation Bar**